What does dreaming about drinking alcohol mean?

 How long will it last?

 How long is a piece of string?
-Some people never experience anything like this and others will have drinking dreams for months.
+Some people never experience anything like this and others will be dreaming about drinking alcohol for months.

 Personally, I experienced drinking dreams quite regularly for about a month.

 Then slowly they reduced in frequency until I had the last one I remember about seven months out from my last drink.

-The phantom hangovers lasted about the same length of time but with much less frequency that the dreams of drinking alcohol that would wake me up in a panic that I had gone back to the booze.
+The phantom hangovers lasted about the same length of time but with much less frequency that the dreaming about drinking alcohol that would wake me up in a panic that I had gone back to the booze.